ibm-cloud-docs/CDN/how-to-https.md

 This method is recommended **ONLY** if your CDN is **not** serving live traffic.
 If your domain is serving live traffic, we recommended using either the Standard or Redirect method to validate your domain.

-To use this method, you'll add a CNAME record for your CDN domain into your DNS configuration.
+To use this method, add a CNAME record for your CDN domain into your DNS configuration.
 The CNAME value to use is the CNAME you used when you created the CDN.
 It should end with the `cdn.appdomain.cloud` domain.
 No other action is required from you.
-The DCV will progress automatically from this point.
-Validation can take 2 to 4 hours.
+The DCV progresses automatically from this point.
+Validation can take 2 - 4 hours.
 Once the certificate is deployed, your CDN moves directly to RUNNING status.

 Most DNS providers can give you instructions on setting or changing the CNAME.
 Here an example of a typical CNAME record: